Child's Play (1988 film): Cast

+Additionally, Alan Wilder appears as Walter Criswell and Edan Gross portrays a young boy in a commercial promoting the dolls.

 Production

 Development

-According to an interview with Mental Floss, screenwriter Don Mancini first conceived of the concept while studying as a film major at the University of California, Los Angeles.
-Mancini was inspired by the consumerism of the 1980s and the effect of marketing on children based on his experiences with his father, an advertising executive.
+According to an interview with Mental Floss, screenwriter Don Mancini first conceived of the concept while studying as a literature major at UCLA in 1985.
+He wrote the first draft of the screenplay while studying film at Columbia University in 1986.
+Mancini was inspired by the consumerism of the 1980s and the effect of marketing on children based on his experiences with his father, an advertising executive and the Cabbage Patch riots of 1983.
 Mancini's troubled relationship with his own father and his experiences of alienation as a gay man caused him to center the script around a child with a single mother and no father figure.
-He was also influenced by the Cabbage Patch Kids, Trilogy of Terror, Magic, Poltergeist, the character of Freddy Krueger from A Nightmare on Elm Street, and The Twilight Zone episode "Living Doll".
-The film's executive producer David Kirschner, who would produce all seven films in the Chucky series, claimed in the same interview that he had wanted to make a film about a killer doll after reading The Dollhouse Murders.
-The director Tom Holland has also affirmed that the My Buddy dolls played a role in Chucky's design.
+He was also influenced by the Cabbage Patch Kids, Trilogy of Terror, Magic, Poltergeist, the character of Freddy Krueger from A Nightmare on Elm Street and The Twilight Zone episode "Living Doll".
+The director Tom Holland has also affirmed that the My Buddy dolls played a role in Chucky's design, with the writers having to change the doll's name from Buddy to Chucky to avoid a lawsuit from Hasbro.

+Charles Band expressed interest in filming the script at Empire Pictures and later produced both Don Mancini's first film Cellar Dweller (1988) and the Puppet Master franchise.
+However, he did not purchase the rights to Mancini's script because it would have been too expensive for his studio to make.
+Initially no other studios were interested.
+However David Kirschner, who would produce all seven films and the television series in the Chucky series, agreed to fund it.
+Kirschner wanted to make a film about a killer doll after reading The Dollhouse Murders and to branch out from children's entertainment after producing An American Tail (1985).
+Kirschner sent Mancini's second draft and his drawings of the doll to major studios, and attracted more interest due to the success of An American Tail and his links with Steven Spielberg.
+United Artists won a bidding war to produce the film after studio president Tony Thomopoulous, who would serve as uncredited executive producer of the film, and MGM/UA Communications Chairman Lee Rich realized that it could begin a long-running franchise.